Andy Bell (Welsh musician): Solo activities and projects

 Bell has worked with Swedish band The Most on various recordings and contributed guitars and vocals on the song "Now I Feel" from the EP Moderation in Moderation (a title suggested by Bell).
 He stated on several occasions his intention to record and release a solo album.
 He said, "I will get around to it, it's just waiting for the songs to turn up that suit my voice.
 I've got one so far, give me about five years and I'll have an album's worth."

 During 2008, Bell collaborated with British-American electronica group SPC ECO on the track "Silver Clouds", on which he plays an electronic sitar drone machine and an old custom Appalachian dulcimer, as well as devising the song's lyrics.
-The song was made available in 2009 as a bonus track to the Japanese edition of SPC ECO's album 3-D. In 2009 he released his first solo recording under the Grapefruit name, an instrumental track also entitled "Grapefruit" which he contributed to the One by One: KZK Adidas Originals by Originals compilation album, a Japan only release via Sony Music.
+The song was made available in 2009 as a bonus track to the Japanese edition of SPC ECO's album 3-D. In 2009 he released his first solo recording under the Grapefruit name, an instrumental track also entitled "Grapefruit" which he contributed to the One by One: KZK Adidas Originals by Originals compilation album, a Japan-only release via Sony Music.

 Bell released his first solo single "Plastic Bag" on 23 October 2019 on 7 inch clear vinyl as a subscription for the Sonic Cathedral Singles Club.
 "Plastic Bag" and its B-side "The Commune", were reissued digitally on 10 July 2020.
-His second solo single, and the first single from his debut solo album, was "Love Comes in Waves" and was released on 11 August 2020.
+His second solo single, and the first single from his debut solo album, "Love Comes in Waves", was released on 11 August 2020.

 Bell released his debut studio album, The View from Half Way Down on 9 October 2020 through Sonic Cathedral.

 In 2022, Bell released his second solo album, Flicker, released as both single-CD and double-LP through Sonic Cathedral.

-In 2023 Bell became part of a supergroup Mantra of the Cosmos with Shaun Ryder, Zak Starkey and Bez releasing their debut single "Gorilla Guerilla" in June ahead of a performance at the Glastonbury Festival.
+In 2023, Bell became part of the supergroup Mantra of the Cosmos with Shaun Ryder, Zak Starkey and Bez releasing their debut single "Gorilla Guerilla" in June ahead of a performance at the Glastonbury Festival.

-In February 2025, Bell released his third solo album, "Pinball Wanderer" on CD, LP and digitally via Sonic Cathedral.
+In February 2025, Bell released his third solo album, Pinball Wanderer on CD, LP and digitally via Sonic Cathedral.